Issues Common Among Men Who Experience Same-Sex Attraction

 Depression

 Depression may result from unresolved childhood issues, current life circumstances, or chemical imbalances in the brain.
 Depression can take different forms depending on the number of symptoms and how long they last.
-As you review the depression symptom list below, notice the symptoms that fit you.
+As you review the depression symptoms below, notice the symptoms that fit you.
 Consider how often, how long, and how intensely you experience these symptoms.

-• Feeling depressed, sad, or empty often or all the time, or frequently tearful.
+• Feeling depressed, sad, or empty.

 • Lack of interest in pleasurable activities.